 786 2.
 Design, size of property, location, and number of units of the multi-family residential 787 development; and 788 789 3.
 Whether the structure will be contrary to the public interest.
 790 791 D. Att ached pergolas.
-792 Attached a collection by the classical and by Control or the collection of the control of the control or of the collection of the collecti 793 1.
+792 793 1.
 Attached pergolas may be placed over the front entrance or walkway into a residence and must 794 705 not extend beyond the most forward portion of the primary structure.
 795 796 2 A persola is considered attached if a minimum of 20% of the persola's perimeter is attached to 790 797 ۷.
 A pergola is considered attached if a minimum of 20% of the pergola's perimeter is attached to the primary structure.
 798 the primary structure.
-799 3 A pergola that is attached to a previously-attached pergola is considered to be an extension of 800 J. the original attached pergola; the enlarged pergola must abide by the setback requirements listed 801 in Table 5.2.1.A.
+799 3 A pergola that is attached to a previously-attached pergola is considered to be an extension of 800 ٦. the original attached pergola; the enlarged pergola must abide by the setback requirements listed 801 in Table 5.2.1.A.
 802 The fact of the fa 803 E. Per golas, generally.
 804 805 1.
 Pergolas must conform to all zoning requirements in terms of height and setbacks.
 806 807 2.
 The only exception to the prohibition of the placement of a pergola in the rear setback is for 808 pergolas on docks.
 809 810 3.
 If placed in the rear yard of a waterfront property, or on a dock, pergolas must not unreasonably 811 restrict or block the view of the canal or waterway of an adjoining lot.
 812 813 Sec ction i.
 5.2.4.
 Attached and detached garages.
-814 815 A. single-family detached and each unit of a duplex structures shall include a garage with minimum 816 dimensions of 14 feet by 20 feet.
-Carports are prohibited on single-family detached a 817 res idential properties requiring a garage.
-818 n Га. sattach ad savassa the fallaccina shall annice 819 820 В. FOI attached garages, the following shall apply: 821 1 A garage shall be considered attached if it shares at least a five-foot length of common wall with 822 Δ. the principal structure.
+814 815 A. single-family detached and each unit of a duplex structures shall include a garage with minimum 816 nensions of 14 feet by 20 feet.
+Carports are prohibited on single-family detached and duplex 817 res idential properties requiring a garage.
+818 and the shared account of the College Control of the College C 819 В. For attached garages, the following shall apply: 820 821 1 A garage shall be considered attached if it shares at least a five-foot length of common wall with 822 Δ. the principal structure.
 The common wall shall include an internal access door to the principal 823 structure.
 Attachment through a roof or breezeway structure only shall not be adequate to 824 consider the garage attached.
-825 comment and Garage according.
+825 consider the burdle attached.
 826 2.
-For purposes of this LDC, an attached garage shall be considered to be a part of the principal 827 structure and shall comply with all district regulations for the zoning district in which it is located.
+For purposes of this LDC, an attached garage shall be considered to be a part of the principal 827 - structure and shall comply with all district regulations for the zoning district in which it is located.